cityofaustin/projects/_projects/bloomberg-iteam/about/overview.md

 ### Phase 1 - Discovery - conduct research in 3 parallel streams:

 1. **Ethnographic Study**: Interviews with those with lived experience of homelessness, service providers, and community members to learn more about their experience and perspectives.
-2. **Quantitative Research**: Inventory a data to identify areas of opportunity for better integration, knowledge sharing, and potential investments.
+2. **Quantitative Research**: Inventory data to identify areas of opportunity for better integration, knowledge sharing, and potential investments.
-3. **ARCH Service Mapping**: Understanding the experience of people with lived experience in Austin, the role that the ARCH plays in their experience, and a service blueprint for the ARCH.
+3. **ARCH Service Mapping**: Understanding the experience of people with lived experience in Austin, the role that the ARCH plays in their experience, and a service blueprint for the Austin Resource Center for the Homeless (ARCH).

 After the initial research, we’ll pull together insights based on what we’ve learned and our recommendations for moving forward.